embire2/DayResellers/deployment/README.md

 - Check PM2 logs: `pm2 logs day-reseller-platform`
 - Verify Node.js version: `node -v` (should be v18+)
 - Look for permission issues: `chown -R www-data:www-data /var/www/day-reseller`

+### API Integration Issues

+- Check API credentials in `production.config.js`
+- Verify network connectivity to Broadband.is from your server
+- Look for API-related errors in application logs: `pm2 logs day-reseller-platform`
+- Ensure products have the correct API identifier '145' in the database

 ### Nginx/Server Issues